Electronic Caregiver Resource Directory

-The live document is also searchable.
+This resource is searchable.
 Information can be saved as a PDF and printed out for easier reading or access.
-You can either print the information out in its entirety or just the pages you need.
-You can access e-CRD anywhere using a computer, smartphone, or tablet.
+The e-CRD is accessible anywhere using a computer, smartphone, or tablet.

 - Food Insecurity